 It would be safe to say that it’s difficult to learn absolutely everything in just one day but the hands on experience along with the notes that were provided have armed me with the tools to experiment on my own at home.
 Will I become a great artisan baker?
 Not sure about that but I’ll give it my best shot and I guess time will tell.

-You will find Companion Bakery in the town of Oatlands, part of the Heritage Highway region of Tasmania, about 84kms north of Hobart.
+Find Companion Bakery in the town of Oatlands, part of the Heritage Highway region of Tasmania, about 84kms north of Hobart.
 The “Introduction to Sourdough” class takes place every two months and the class schedule can be found online.
 Bookings are essential.
 Contact Companion Bakery by email or phone 6254 0070.